Military aid: Drawbacks

-Military aid is the subject of controversy surrounding aid directed at repressive or transitioning regimes, where its effectiveness is not so clear.
+Military aid is the subject of controversy surrounding aid directed at repressive or transitioning states, where its effectiveness is not so clear.
 Military aid is often mistaken as arms sales, though the two are quite they are actually different.
 When targeted improperly, military aid can fuel repression or instability by giving warring parties more resources to fight with or propping up illiberal governments.
 Shipments of arms, air support, or training can make a sitting government more able to suppress dissent.
 More specifically, military aid has been linked to the rise in extrajudicial killings.
 Governments that receive large levels of external sponsorship may be empowered to crack down on a dissident civilian population, and lose incentive for reform.
 Dube and Naidu analyse the effect of military aid on Colombia during the war on drugs, and write that "Aid...results in more paramilitary homicides.... foreign military assistance may strengthen armed non-state actors, undermining domestic political institutions."
 Dube and Naidu conclude that the overall effect of military aid is to increase the state strength of the recipient, but that this may also include empowering state-linked paramilitary operations.
 While state strength may be in line with the donor's foreign policy objectives, empowering paramilitary groups may increase human rights violations.
 Groups in Colombia are armed and sponsored by the government, but lack the same checks and punishments for misbehavior that are present in government forces.
 As a result, paramilitary groups have significantly higher documented rates of human rights abuses including torture and extrajudicial killings.

 There are arguments also offered that consider military assistance to be effective, but only when substantial resources are dedicated to the endeavor.
 However, there are equally persuasive arguments (offered by one military officer) that substantial amounts of military assistance in weak states (such as Afghanistan, Iraq, Somalia, etc.) only leads to the creation of Fabergé Egg armies: expensive to create but easily "cracked" by insurgents.
 In either case, there is substantial domestic and international politics involved in the provision of aid and training when it comes to trying to build foreign security forces.